QuintonHeald/Penny/README.md

-# Penny-and-Brainy
+# Penny
-Code used for the two Disc bots, Penny and Brainy
+Code used for Penny, a Discord bot that uses the API of CoinGecko to retreive info related to cryptocurrency